fermenreq/Parameterize_Docker/README.md

 ```

-**3. Docker ENV**
+## 3.Docker ENV

-## Using environment variables in nginx configuration
+**Using environment variables in nginx configuration**

 Out-of-the-box, nginx doesn’t support environment variables inside most configuration blocks.
 But envsubst may be used as a workaround if you need to generate your nginx configuration dynamically before nginx starts.
+For that I create an script called **up.sh**

-# 3.1 up.sh
+**3.1 up.sh**
 ```
 #!/bin/bash